benswift/benswift.github.io/_posts/2019-10-16-package-managers-update-or-upgrade.md

 and think "ok, for this project do I want to `update` or `upgrade`"?
 And that makes me sad.

+If there's a deep, principled (or even a shallow, pragmatic) reason to pick one or the other then we should observe it, and do it _consistently_.
+Even if there's not, we should toss a coin and be consistent anyway.

 If any of the above commands are incorrect, or if there's a better way, then [ping me on twitter](https://twitter.com/benswift).